GrACE: Generation using Associated Code Edits: Abstract

 \section{Abstract}

-Developers expend a significant amount of time in editing code for a variety of reasons such as bug fixing or adding new features.
+Developers spend a significant amount of time in editing code for a variety of reasons such as bug fixing or adding new features.
 Designing effective methods to predict code edits has been an active yet challenging area of research due to the diversity of code edits and the difficulty of capturing the developer intent.
-In this work, we address these challenges by endowing pre-trained large language models (LLMs) of code with the knowledge of prior, relevant edits.
+In this work, we address these challenges by endowing pre-trained large language models (LLMs) with the knowledge of relevant prior associated edits, which we call the \grace(Generation conditioned on Associated Code Edits) method.
 The generative capability of the LLMs helps address the diversity in code changes and conditioning code generation on prior edits helps capture the latent developer intent.
 We evaluate two well-known LLMs, \codex and \codet, in zero-shot and fine-tuning settings respectively.
-In our experiments with two datasets, the knowledge of prior edits boosts the performance of the LLMs significantly and enables them to generate 29\% and 54\% more correctly-edited code in top-1 suggestions relative to the current state-of-the-art symbolic and neural approaches, respectively.
+In our experiments with two datasets, \grace boosts the performance of the LLMs significantly, enabling them to generate 29\% and 54\% more correctly-edited code in top-1 suggestions relative to the current state-of-the-art symbolic and neural approaches, respectively.